LibreOffice/core/animations/README.md

-# Containers for the css::animation animation UNO API
+# Containers for the css::animation UNO API

 Contains containers for the `css::animation` UNO API, used in `slideshow` and `sd`.